 Bill ID/Topic Location Summary Position AB 2661 Soria D Electricity: Westlands Water District.
 This bill was signed by the Governor on September 25, 2024.
 The California Water District Law provides for the establishment of water districts and authorizes a district to construct, maintain, and operate plants for the generation of hydroelectric energy and transmission lines for the conveyance of the hydroelectric energy.
 Existing law merged the former West Plains Water Storage District into the Westlands Water District, and provides for the operation of the Westlands Water District.
 This bill would authorize the Westlands Water District to provide, generate, and deliver solar photovoltaic or hydroelectric electricity and to construct, operate, and maintain works, facilities, improvements, and property necessary or convenient for generating and delivering that electricity.
 The bill would require the district to use the electricity for the district's own purposes, and the bill would authorize the district to sell surplus electricity to a public or private entity engaged in the distribution or sale of electricity.
-The bill would also authorize the district to construct, operate, and to construct, operate, and maintain works, facilities, improvements, facilities, improvements, and property necessary or convenient for the operation of the energy storage systems and electric transmission lines, within the boundaries of the district, as specified.
-The bill would require the district to report the amount of income, and the purposes for expenditure of that income, from these electricity facilities in a specified report.
-The bill would require the district to establish a community benefits agreement plan for a specified electrical infrastructure development plan and related transmission and other electrical projects, as provided.
+The bill would also authorize the district to construct, operate, and maintain energy storage systems and electric transmission lines, and to construct, operate, and maintain works, facilities, improvements, and property necessary or convenient for the operation of the energy storage system and electric transmission lines, within the boundaries of the district, as specified.
+The bill would require the district to report the amount of income, and the purposes for expenditure of that income, from these electricity facilities in a specified electrical infrastructure development plan and related transmission and other electrical projects, as provided.
 This bill would make legislative findings and declarations as to the necessity of a special statute for the Westlands Water District.
 Watch AB 2669 Ting D Toll bridges: tolls.
 This bill was signed by the Governor on September 27, 2024.
 Existing law provides for the construction and operation of various toll bridges by the state, the Golden Gate Bridge, Highway and Transportation District, and private entities that have entered into a franchise agreement with the state.
 This bill would prohibit a toll from being imposed on the passage of a pedestrian, bicycle, or personal micromobility device over these various toll bridges, unless the bridge was under construction on or after January 1, 2025, and the tolls are used to fund the cost of constructing the bridge.
 Watch